 -

-Join us as the Oosterschelde arrives in Concepcion, Chile!
+Join us live as we sail from Valparasio, Chile to Callao, Peru!
 We’ll have a live uplink from the ship to kick things off.

 -